onero/CTF-NC3/Det-store-nissehack/det-store-nissehack-kodedepotets-hemmeligheder/index.md

 #### Following the threads

 **1: Github**
-A common first step in OSINT challenges is checking GitHub for user profiles.
+A common first step in OSINT challenges is checking GitHub for user profiles, this was mostly done based on intuition from previous CTF's.
 Searching for the email alias `datagnasker` https://github.com/search?q=datagnasker&type=users

 ![Github](images/Github.png)